Making Reconstruction FID Predictive of Diffusion Generation FID: Related Work

-In early works on latent diffusion models, VAEs are trained solely to optimize reconstruction metrics \citep{rombach2022high,esser2024scaling}.
-It may seem intuitive that VAEs with better reconstruction capture more details and thus facilitate the training of better generative models.
-However, later studies reveal that standard reconstruction-based optimization does not benefit diffusion sampling, and this phenomena is known as \say{reconstruction-generation dilemma}. \citep{wehenkel2021diffusion,vahdat2021score,Heek2026UnifiedL} propose training VAEs with a diffusion prior to improve diffusion models. \citep{Kouzelis2025EQVAEER,Skorokhodov2025ImprovingTD,liu2025delving,fan2025prism} explains and regularize VAEs from signal processing perspective.
-Additionally, \citep{chen2025softvq,Chen2025MaskedAA,zheng2025diffusion,Yao2025ReconstructionVG,ye2025distribution,yang2025latent,yao2025towards,Shi2025LatentDM,Gao2025OneLI} propose connecting VAE to contrastive learning based image encoders such as DINO and MAE \citep{oquab2023dinov2,he2022masked}.
+\textbf{Variational autoencoders for diffusion models.} Early latent diffusion models typically train VAEs solely for reconstruction \citep{rombach2022high,esser2024scaling}.
+Later studies show that standard reconstruction-based optimization does not necessarily improve diffusion sampling, a phenomenon known as the \say{reconstruction--generation dilemma}.
+Several works propose training VAEs with a diffusion prior to improve diffusion models \citep{wehenkel2021diffusion,vahdat2021score,Heek2026UnifiedL}.
+Other works explain and regularize VAEs from a signal-processing perspective \citep{Kouzelis2025EQVAEER,Skorokhodov2025ImprovingTD,liu2025delving,fan2025prism}.
+Additionally, many recent methods connect VAEs to contrastive-learning-based image encoders, such as DINO and MAE \citep{oquab2023dinov2,he2022masked}, to improve their suitability for diffusion generation \citep{chen2025softvq,Chen2025MaskedAA,zheng2025diffusion,Yao2025ReconstructionVG,ye2025distribution,yang2025latent,yao2025towards,Shi2025LatentDM,Gao2025OneLI}.
+Despite these advances, effective metrics for measuring VAE diffusability, as well as explanations for why the \say{reconstruction--generation dilemma} occurs, remain underexplored.